FredHappyface/pyora-mirror/docs/usage/quickstart.rst

 =======================================

 You can get the z_index of layers relative to the group they are in, or globally in the whole project.
-When adding layers, the z_index always refers the offset in the group you are putting the layer in.
+When adding layers, you have three choices for z_index:
+    -'above' , which places the layer "above" (painted on top of) all other layers in that group -'below' , which places the layer "below" all other layers in that group -some integer, **1 indexed**, to specify where to insert the layer. (for example, z_index=1 is the same as z_index='below')

 ::